-Management's Discussion and Analysis (Unaudited) June 30, 2019
+Management's Discussion and Analysis (Unaudited) June 30, 2020

-The management of the City and County of San Francisco Retiree Health Care Trust Fund (RHCTF) is pleased to provide this overview and analysis of the financial activities of its agent multiple-employer, other postemployment benefit plan for the year ended June 30, 2019.
+The management of the City and County of San Francisco Retiree Health Care Trust Fund (RHCTF) is pleased to provide this overview and analysis of the financial activities of its agent multiple-employer, other postemployment benefit plan for the year ended June 30, 2020.
 We encourage readers to consider the information presented here in conjunction with the Financial Statements and Required Supplementary Information, which follow this discussion.

-The Retiree Health Care Trust Fund (RHCTF) is reported as an other postemployment benefits trust fund in the City's basic financial statements included in its Comprehensive Annual Financial Report.
-The RHCTF was established to receive employer and employee contributions prescribed by the City's Charter for the purpose of prefunding certain postretirement health benefits and is to be used to pay for the City's contribution to the health care premiums of its retirees and their survivors.
+The RHCTF is reported as an other postemployment benefits trust fund in the City's basic financial statements included in its Comprehensive Annual Financial Report.
+The RHCTF was established to receive employer and employee contributions prescribed by the City's Charter for the purpose of prefunding certain postretirement health benefits and is to be used to receive the employers' contributions to the health care premiums of their retirees and their survivors.
 The RHCTF includes two employers: the City and County of San Francisco (City) and the San Francisco Community College District (Community College).
 The RHCTF is governed by the Retiree Health Care Trust Fund Board as described in Note 1.